Pragmatists/stack-kata-js/README.md

 ## Task & rules

 You have to write stack implementation.
-The initial code is prepared in `src/stack.js` file.
+The initial code with tests is prepared in `src/stack.js` file.

 Rules:

 * Stack has three methods:
-    * `push(value)` puts given `value` ont the top of a stack and returns nothing,
+    * `push(element)` puts given `element` on the top of a stack and returns nothing,
-    * `pop()` removes value from the top of a stack and returns it,
+    * `pop()` removes element from the top of a stack and returns it,
     * `size()` returns number of elements on a stack.
 * Stack has given capacity which should be passed as a constructor parameter.
 * You cannot `pop` value from empty stack: `underflow` error should be thrown.